 - Text formatted according to the journal's template; all illustrations, charts, and tables are placed directly in the text where they should be on the content (not at the end of the document).

-- The article text and bibliography are correspond the style of the Author Guidelines in section "About".
+- The article text and bibliography are correspond the style of the Author Guidelines.

 Requirements for article submission

-Articles in English, Ukrainian and Russian are accepted for consideration.
+Articles in English or Ukrainian are accepted for consideration.
 The articles in English are published in priority order after receiving positive reviews and accepting.

 The article submission for publication to the journal editorial office executed via mail or personally and must contain the following documents:

 1) cover letter (formatted according to the template: https://goo.gl/RKjRnU) from the organization where the work was performed (or the author's letter in an arbitrary form);

 2) the paper formatted by the template: https://goo.gl/NAWyKF ;